 Pregnancy complications, such as placenta previa, are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.

 Normally, the placenta is located in the upper part of the uterus.
 In placenta previa, the placenta is located in the lower part.
-It covers part or all of the opening of the cervix—the entrance to the birth canal.
+It covers the opening of the cervix—the entrance to the birth canal.
 Sometimes the placenta is located near the opening of the cervix, not over it (called a low-lying placenta).